malfunkt/hyperfox/README.md

 # Hyperfox

-Hyperfox is a security tool for transparently hijacking/proxying HTTP traffic.
+Hyperfox is a security tool for transparently hijacking/proxying HTTP and HTTPs traffic.

-HTTPs could be hijacked/proxied if, and only if, the client accepts an insecure connection.
+HTTPs could be hijacked/proxied if, and only if, the client application accepts bogus certificates.

 Hyperfox could be used as a tool for auditing a wide range of applications, including mobile apps.

 ## Features

-* Saves all the captured data and headers.
+* Saves all the traffic between client and server.
-* Can modify response headers and body before arriving to the client.
+* Can modify server responses before arriving to the client.
 * Can modify client requests before sending them to the destination server.
-* Serves sites with HTTPs using a bogus certificate.
+* Supports SSL.
 * Supports streaming.

 ## Installation

-Before installing make sure you have a [working Go environment][1] and [git][2].
+Before installing, make sure you have a [working Go environment][1] and [git][2].

 ```sh
 % go get github.com/xiam/hyperfox